Logiqx/gps-details/docs/devices/coros/firmware/3.0708.1113/install.md

 Wait for several seconds after the copy has completed then (ideally) eject the drive, or if you don't know how to eject a drive, simply unplug the watch from the computer.

 The installation will then begin and will take several minutes.
 Once complete, you may wish to check your firmware via System -> More Settings -> Device Info -> Software.

+In the unlikely event that the update should freeze, you might need to restart your watch.
+Hold the power button (top button) for 15 seconds to turn off your watch, then press the same button for a second to turn it back on again.
+The update should re-start and hopefully install successfully.

 ![img](img/VERTIX-2-watch.jpg)